How to Use “Kakkoii” Correctly in Japanese?

 yoku arimasen deshita

-With this sentence structure, we can make sentences like below to say something is good.
+With this sentence structure, we can make sentences like the following to say something is good.

 JapaneseRōmajiEnglish